AOSC-Archive/aosc-wiki/developers/aosc-os-cadet-training/autobuild3.md

 In the interest of readability, this guidebook will be divided into several sections:

+- How Does Autobuild3 Work?
-- The `autobuild/defines` file.
+- The `autobuild/defines` File
-- Pre-defined variables.
+- Pre-Defined Variables
-- Build scripts, scriptlets, and extra files.
+- Build Scripts, Scriptlets, and Extra Files
-- Running and Utilising Autobuild3.
+- Running and Utilising Autobuild3

+# How Does Autobuild3 Work?

 # The `autobuild/defines` File